 Travelers tend to be more drawn to places around the world that get heaps of snow for winter destinations.
 Manchester, England may not exactly be one of those places.

 However, I still think it is worth visiting Manchester in winter for the sheer fact that there is a lot to do in the northwestern city.
-This is a guide of things to do in Manchester in winter.
+This is a guide to things to do in Manchester in winter.

 In this post...

 Manchester is England and the UK’s third-largest city with a population of nearly 3 million people.

 The city became a powerhouse during the industrial revolution with large cotton and tobacco factories built across the city.

 However, with the decline in manufacturing as the UK moved to a more service-based economy, the city fell on hard times and struggled to compete with London.

 Despite its economic struggles, Manchester kept at the forefront of everyone’s minds with its vibrant music scene and large and successful football clubs.